-The Department of Mathematical Sciences offers three undergraduate degrees and one graduate degree, and a minor in mathematics:
+The Department of Mathematical Sciences offers three undergraduate degrees, one graduate degree, and a minor in mathematics:

 • Bachelor of Arts in Mathematics

 This degree is popular with those students wishing to major in mathematics and have a broader background in the liberal arts and world culture.
 The degree is the mostly easily attainable for students wanting a double major within the College of Liberal Arts and Sciences, or students seeking to also complete a B.S.
 Ed. degree from the School of Education.
 Advising checklist (pdf format).
 See more Advising Resources.

 Click the above link for the requirement of this new program.

 • Bachelor of Science in Applied Mathematics This degree is popular with those students wishing to major in mathematics and have a greater concentration in mathematics, science, and statistics.
 The department is currently planning options within the degree to allow for concentrations in theoretical mathematics and statistics.
 Advising checklist (pdf format).
 See more Advising Resources.

 This degree is currently our most popular, offering courses that prepare students for the FM and P actuarial examinations.
 Advising checklist (pdf format).
 See more Advising Resources.

 • Master of Science in (Applied) Mathematics and Computer Science

 This program was designed to meet the needs of those already working in the technical or quantitative fields, for those who have recently earned a bachelor’s degree in science or business areas, and for those who are simply interested in increasing their skills in applied mathematics or computing.
 This advanced degree prepares students to meet the complex computer and mathematical challenges they will face in today’s changing, high- tech business environment.
 A key feature of this program is that graduate classes often meet during weekday evening hours to accommodate the schedules of employed adult students.